-The procedure to compute the SLAs consists of two steps: (a) both observations and model results have been preprocessed using an HPF (high-pass filter) with a cutoff frequency of once every 30 d (Conte and Lionello, 2013) in order to cancel long-term components (due to change of mass of the Mediterranean Sea and steric effects) and to isolate the component that is caused by the short-term meteorological forcing. (b) The intensity of individual events has been computed by extracting the overall maximum (minimum) over a 120 h long time window.
-Successive events are considered independent if the separation between the maxima (minima) is longer than 120 h.
+The procedure to compute the SLAs consists of two steps:

+- a) both observations and model results have been preprocessed using a HPF (High-Pass Filter) with a cutoff frequency of 1/30 days-1 (Conte and Lionello (2013)) in order to cancel long term components (due to change of mass of the Mediterranean Sea and steric effects) and to isolate the component that is caused by the short term meteorological forcing. - b) the intensity of individual events has been computed extracting the overall maximum (minimum) over a 120 hour-long time window.
+Successive events are considered independent if the separation between the maxima (minima) is longer than 120 hours1.
 The 100 largest positive and 100 largest negative SLAs in the time series have been extracted from both simulated and observed time series and used for the analysis.

-The selection of 100 events is a subjective decision.
+The selection of 100 hundred events is a subjective decision.
 Considering that the hindcast covers 22 years, this corresponds to an approximate average of 5 events per year.
-In the case of Venice this is close to the 80th percentile of the surge events (Lionello et al., 2012).
+In the case of Venice this is close to the 80th percentile of the surge events (Lionello et al. (2012)).
 Empirical tests have shown that results do not appreciably change using a smaller sample.
-Before applying these two steps to the observed time series, the astronomical tide component has been subtracted by means of a harmonic analysis (the standard program T\TIDE from Pawlowicz et al. (2002) has been used).
+Before applying these two steps to the observed time series, the astronomical tide component had been subtracted by means of a harmonic analysis (the standard program t-tide, Pawlowicz et al. (2002) has been used).
 The COSMO-ERA hindcast does not include the astronomical tide.

 Cyclones are identified using the cyclone tracking method that is described in Lionello et al. (2002) and Reale and Lionello (2013).
-This method, which has been compared to other tracking procedures in the IMILAST project (Intercomparison of Mid-Latitude Storm Diagnostics, Neu et al., 2013; Ulbrich et al., 2013; Lionello et al., 2016), is based on the search of pressure minima in MSLP-gridded fields.
-It identifies the location where each cyclogenesis process occurs and constructs the trajectory of the pressure minimum by joining the location of the low-pressure centre in successive maps until it disappears (cyclolysis).
-This cyclone tracking algorithm contains features that are meant to detect the formation of cyclones inside the Mediterranean and, at the same time, avoid the inflation of the number of cyclones, determined by considering small, short-lived features as independent systems.
-This is a crucial balance, as a large fraction of Mediterranean cyclones are secondary lows triggered by the presence of a large system over northern and central Europe.
-The method first partitions the sea level pressure (SLP) field in depressions, which can be considered candidates for independent cyclones, by merging all steepest descent paths leading to the same minimum.
-The small depressions that share
+This method, which has been compared to other tracking procedures in the IMILAST project (Intercomparison of Mid-Latitude Storm Diagnostics, Neu et al. 2013,Ulbrich et al. (2013); Lionello et al. (2016)), is based on the search of pressure minima in MSLP gridded fields.
+It identifies the location where each cyclogenesis process occurs and constructs the trajectory of the pressure minimum by joining the location of the low-pressure center in successive maps until it disappears (cyclolysis).
+This cyclone tracking algorithm contains features that are meant to detect the formation of cyclones inside the Mediterranean and, at the same time, to avoid the inflation of the number of cyclones, determined by considering small, short lived feature as independent systems.
+This is a crucial balance as a large fraction of Mediterranean cyclones are secondary lows triggered by the presence of a large system over north and central Europe The method first partitions the SLP field in depressions, which

-&lt;sup>1This period has been selected to ensure the independence of the events.
-Considering the whole Mediterranean region, Lionello et al. (2016) show that cyclones lasting more than 5 d are extremely rare.
-Considering the specific situation of the Adriatic Sea, this method is supposed to avoid superposition with seiches triggered by previous events, which have a period of about 22 h and an attenuation of about 10 % at each cycle (Lionello et al., 2006b).
+1This period has been selected to ensure independence of the events, considering the whole Mediterranean region, Lionello et al. (2016) show that cyclones lasting more than 5 days are extremely rare.
+Considering the specific situation of the Adriatic Sea, it is meant to avoid the superposition with seiches triggered by previous events, which have a period of about 22 hours and an attenuation of about 10% at each cycle (Lionello et al. (2006b).